noctune/radix-heap/README.md

 [![Build Status](https://travis-ci.org/Noctune/radix-heap.svg?branch=master)](https://travis-ci.org/Noctune/radix-heap)

-A radix heap is kind of *monotone* priority queue.
-Monotone means, for a max- heap, that items pushed onto the heap must be smaller or equal to the last item that was popped off the heap.
-It has O(1) push and amortized O(log n) pop.
-The pop cost can also be described as amortixed O(log m) where m is the difference between the value popped *p* and the and the last popped value at the time of *p*'s insertion.

-See [the documentation](https://docs.rs/radix-heap/) for more details.
+Fast monotone priority queues.

+A monotone priority queue is a variant of priority queues (itself a generalization of heaps) that requires that the extracted elements follow a monotonic sequence.
+This means that you cannot insert an element into a radix heap that is smaller than the last extracted element.

+The key of the last extracted element is called the "top" key of the radix heap.
+Thus any value pushed onto the heap must be larger than or equal to the top key.

+In return for this restriction, the radix heap does O(1) inserts.
+Popping an element is O(log m) where m is the difference between a popped key and the top key at the time the element was inserted.
+Note that this does not depend on the number of elements in the radix heap.
+This means that for workloads where this difference is bounded by a constant, the radix heap has O(1) pop.

 # Performance

 Here is a summary of the benchmarks from running them on my machine:

-    extend_radix 8          time:   [19.475 us 19.479 us 19.483 us]
-    extend_radix 16         time:   [20.746 us 20.783 us 20.842 us]
-    extend_radix 32         time:   [19.624 us 19.629 us 19.637 us]
-    extend_radix 64         time:   [31.839 us 31.869 us 31.906 us]
-    extend_binary 8         time:   [95.684 us 95.693 us 95.706 us]
-    extend_binary 16        time:   [91.204 us 91.260 us 91.315 us]
-    extend_binary 32        time:   [92.068 us 93.321 us 95.324 us]
-    extend_binary 64        time:   [90.484 us 90.590 us 90.718 us]
     sort_radix 8            time:   [281.10 us 281.95 us 283.09 us]
     sort_radix 16           time:   [491.76 us 492.83 us 494.20 us]
     sort_radix 32           time:   [526.14 us 526.24 us 526.34 us]